 - Unauthorized access with intent to defraud, also referred to as phishing

 An internet crimes lawyer in Nebraska may be able to collect evidence to show that an individual either acted with authorization or that his or her access was not gained intentionally.

 Prosecutors must prove that certain conditions existed to obtain a conviction for an internet crime, so the defense will often seek to demonstrate that one or more elements are lacking in their argument.
 For example, Nebraska Revised Statutes §28-639 defines identity theft as knowingly taking, buying, possessing, or using personal identifying information without the consent of its owner.

 Prosecutors need to establish that anyone accused of this offense acted “knowingly” and “without the consent” of the person whose information is at issue.
 Therefore, a defense attorney can argue that the defendant believed they had permission to use another person’s identifying information and did not knowingly commit any fraud or theft thereof.

 Work with an Experienced Nebraska Internet Crimes Attorney Today

 To defend against allegations of internet crimes, it is helpful to acquire and preserve evidence to refute the accusations.
 Evidence becomes less available as time passes, so prompt action can make a significant difference in the outcome of your case.

 If you are facing charges or accusations of online offenses involving federal or state laws, consider talking to a Nebraska internet crimes lawyer as soon as possible.
-A defense attorney from Berry Law Firm who understands the complex nature of internet criminal prosecution can help protect your rights while working to achieve a positive resolution to your case.
+A defense attorney from Berry Law who understands the complex nature of internet criminal prosecution can help protect your rights while working to achieve a positive resolution to your case.
 For a confidential consultation with one of our skilled legal advocates, call today.